MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

 ### Policies created by the easy setup tool

-Here's a summary of the policies and policy settings that your students and educators and staff get when you run the tool.
+Here's a summary of the policies that your students and educators and staff get when you run the tool.

 #### [**Students**](#tab/Students/)

-This table lists the values of policy settings in the Global (Org-wide default) policy definition that's assigned to students.
+This table lists the values of policy settings in the Global (Org-wide default) policy definitions applied to students.

 |Policy area |Column2  |Policy setting  |Primary-Secondary |Higher education |
 |---------|---------|---------|---------|---------|